sartography/spiffworkflow-proxy/README.md

 # spiff-connector

-A Flask Blueprint to connect SpiffWorkflow Service Tasks to your organizations APIs
+A Flask Blueprint to connect SpiffWorkflow Service Tasks to your organization's APIs.
+Use this as a library in your connector application.